Rohitarani/Angular-Okta-LoadBalancer-HashRouting/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

+To resolve the problem of "Access Denied" message after user authentication in an Angular application deployed on AWS S3 with a load balancer, the issue can be solved by implementing hash routing in Angular.
+Okta is used for user authentication, allowing users to securely authenticate and access the application.
+Hash routing in Angular ensures proper navigation within the application, bypassing the load balancer's default routing restrictions.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.